CJA-Cyberhack24/Google-Cybersecurity-Training-Portfolio/Course-Syllabus.md

 <h2>🕵️ Module 5: Assets, Threats, and Vulnerabilities</h2>

-Understanding what you're protecting—and what it's vulnerable to—is key.
+Understanding what I'm protecting—and what it's vulnerable to—is key.
 This module dives deep into risk and asset management with practical security analysis skills.
 Topics include:

 - Identifying and categorizing organizational assets
 - Threat modeling and adversary simulation